 Sarin, VX, sulfur mustard gas, and chlorine may sound familiar as the materials used in chemical weapons.
-Attacks using chemical weapons have usually been seared in human memory with names of tragic places from the last century such as Ieper, Halabja, Iraq, and Sardasht, Iran.
+Attacks using chemical weapons have been seared in human memory along with the names of tragic places from the last century such as Ieper, Halabja, Iraq, and Sardasht, Iran.
 Unfortunately, the names of new locations like Ghouta and Khan Shaykhun in Syria, also bear witness to the pain inflicted in this century.

-To reverse this dangerous trend and to eliminate stockpiles of chemical weapons around the world, the Chemical Weapons Convention (CWC) was negotiated.
-Twenty years ago, on 29 April 1997, the Convention became legally binding on the initial 65 countries that had obligated themselves to it.
+The Chemical Weapons Convention (CWC) was negotiated to reverse this dangerous trend and to eliminate stockpiles of chemical weapons around the world.
+More than twenty years ago, on 29 April 1997, the Convention became legally binding on the initial 65 countries that had obligated themselves to it.
 At that same moment, the OPCW was born as the entity responsible for overseeing the full implementation of the Convention, which is often considered the most successful disarmament treaty in history.
 The Chemical Weapons Convention with 193 countries on board is close to universal coverage of the planet – 98 per cent of the world’s population lives under the protection of the Convention and only four countries have yet to join.

 The OPCW’s aim is to eradicate chemical weapons permanently by destroying existing stockpiles and by preventing the re-emergence of such weapons.
 More than 97 per cent of the chemical weapons declared to the OPCW have so far been verifiably destroyed.

 The OPCW conducts regular worldwide inspections of chemical industrial facilities to monitor the manufacture of chemicals that could be used in the production of prohibited weapons.
 Working with the scientific community, the OPCW also promotes the peaceful uses of chemistry.

 Come visit us on International Open Day!
 We look forward to welcoming you.

 - The rolling programme occurs between 11:00 a.m. and 5:00 p.m.
 Visit at any time during those hours.

 - Learn about the history of chemical warfare and the effects of chemical weapons on humans during presentations offered in both English and Dutch (40 mins long including time for questions),.
 Find out what exactly the OPCW does to make the world a safer place without chemical weapons.